Michel de Carvalho: Early life

 He quit acting to attend Harvard University, which he later described as "just about the most stupid decision" he ever made.
 Nevertheless, de Carvalho graduated from Harvard and then earned an MBA degree from the same university.

 De Carvalho represented Great Britain at the 1968 Winter Olympics in skiing, and luge at the 1972 and 1976 Winter Olympics.
 In May 2013 he was named President of British Skeleton.

 Career

 De Carvalho was the vice-chairman of investment banking at Citigroup, where he chaired Citi Private Bank in the EMEA (Europe, Middle East and Africa) region, a post to which he was appointed in November 2009.

 He worked previously at HBS, Credit Suisse and Nikko Securities.

 On 23 April 2015 he became the Executive Director at Heineken Holding N.V., but remains active as board member or director of several other business ventures.

 In 2018 Carvalho was appointed chairman of CapGen.

 Personal life

-He married Heineken heiress Charlene de Carvalho-Heineken in 1983.
+He married Dutch Heineken heiress Charlene Heineken in Perroy in 1983.
 In 2002 Charlene inherited a fortune of £3 billion ($4.8bn) upon the death of her father, Freddy Heineken.
-They have five children (two sons and three daughters, including twins, born between 1984 and 1991).
+They have five children (two sons and three daughters, including twins, born between 1984 and 1991):